tuist/tuist/docs/docs/server/introduction/authentication.md

 ## As a project

-In non-interactive environments like continuous integrations', you can authenticate through an interactive flow.
+In non-interactive environments like continuous integrations', you can't authenticate through an interactive flow.
 For those environments, we recommend authenticating as a project by using a project-scoped token:

 ```bash
 tuist project tokens create